Research can help you get on a board

 In Summary

-If you do the level of online research, you should be able to differentiate yourself from the other candidates competing for any board seat.
-If, in addition, you complete in-person research, you will have the chance to show your true value and level of commitment.
-This is the extra factor to get a board seat.
+If you conduct a comprehensive level of online research, you should be able to differentiate yourself from the other candidates competing for any board seat.
+However, if you complete meticulous in-person research, you will have insights that show your true value and level of commitment.
+This is the extra factor that will get you noticed and well on your way to gaining a board seat.

 About the Author